Goa

 North Goa

-Calangute and Baga are the most developed beaches: packed in peak season (November through February), with beach shacks, water sports operators, and bars along the sand.
-Anjuna, slightly further north, was the original hippie-era destination and still has the Wednesday flea market that started in the 1970s.
-Vagator and Chapora are quieter with more dramatic cliff settings; the ruined Portuguese Chapora Fort gives views of both bays.
+Calangute and Baga are the most developed beaches – packed in peak season (November through February) with beach shacks, water sports, and bars.
+Anjuna, slightly further north, was the original 1970s hippie destination and still holds the Wednesday flea market that began in that era.
+Vagator and Chapora have more dramatic cliff settings; the ruined Portuguese Chapora Fort gives views of both bays and is worth the 20-minute walk.

 Panjim (Panaji), the state capital, has the best concentration of Portuguese colonial architecture.
-The Latin Quarter of Fontainhas is a grid of narrow streets with brightly painted houses, a bakery still making Portuguese bread, and several cafes worth sitting in for an hour.
+The Latin Quarter of Fontainhas is a grid of narrow streets with brightly painted houses, a bakery still making Portuguese bread, and cafes worth sitting in for an hour.
+If you skip Panjim entirely in favour of beach time, you are missing Goa’s most coherent neighbourhood.

 South Goa

-Colva, Benaulim, and Palolem are the main south Goa beaches, progressively more remote.
-Palolem, a curved bay sheltered by headlands at both ends, is the most photographed beach in Goa.
-In peak season it has a full beach shack infrastructure; in low season (June-September, monsoon) most shacks dismantle and the bay is largely empty.
+Palolem, a curved bay sheltered by headlands, is the most photographed beach in Goa.
+In peak season it has a full infrastructure of beach shacks; in monsoon (June through September) most dismantle and the bay is largely empty.
+Agonda, 10 kilometres north of Palolem, is smaller with deliberately limited infrastructure and quieter for it.

 Old Goa

-The Basilica of Bom Jesus, about 10km east of Panjim, contains the remains of St Francis Xavier, Goa’s patron saint, in a 17th-century silver casket.
-The church was completed in 1605 and is one of the finest examples of Baroque architecture in Asia.
-The Sé Cathedral across the road, completed in 1619, is the largest church in Asia and has one of its original bells still in use.
-Both are worth seeing regardless of religious interest; the scale and preservation are remarkable.
+The Basilica of Bom Jesus, about 10 kilometres east of Panjim, was completed in 1605 and contains the remains of St Francis Xavier in a 17th-century silver casket.
+It is one of the finest Baroque buildings in Asia.
+The Sé Cathedral across the road, completed in 1619, is the largest church in Asia and still has one of its original Golden Bell in use.
+Both are worth seeing regardless of religious interest.

 Food

 Goan cuisine is distinct from other Indian coastal cooking.
-Fish curry rice (the unofficial state dish) uses kokum rather than tamarind and a coconut milk base.
-Vindaloo originated here from the Portuguese vinha d’alhos (meat pickled in wine and garlic) and the original Goan version is a pork dish, quite different from the restaurant vindaloos found internationally.
-Bebinca, a layered palm toddy and egg yolk pudding, is the characteristic dessert.
-Beach shacks serve fresh-caught fish, prawn, and crab; the quality at the better shacks exceeds most of what’s available in the restaurants.
+Fish curry rice uses kokum rather than tamarind for acidity and a coconut milk base.
+Vindaloo originated here from the Portuguese vinha d’alhos – meat pickled in wine and garlic – and the authentic Goan version is a pork dish quite different from the generic restaurant vindaloos found internationally.
+Bebinca, a layered pudding made with coconut milk and egg yolks, is the characteristic dessert.
+The better beach shacks serve fresh-caught fish, prawn, and crab at quality that exceeds most restaurants in the area.

 Getting There

-Dabolim airport, near Vasco da Gama, handles domestic flights from all major Indian cities and international charter flights.
-The Konkan Railway connects Goa to Mumbai (around 9 hours by express train) and to Mangalore in the south.
-Peak season prices (December-January) are approximately double the low season rates for accommodation.
+Dabolim airport handles domestic flights from all major Indian cities and international charter flights.
+The Konkan Railway connects Goa to Mumbai in about 9 hours by express train.
+Peak season prices (December through January) are approximately double low season rates for accommodation.